 The Museum Island is located within the historical center of Berlin.
 Hence, it is the main feature of the city’s museum network and is the largest cultural investment project it has seen to date.

 One island, five museums.
 That is what Berlin’s Museum Island has to offer its guests.
 Locally known as Museumsinsel, it is a treasure trove for history and cultural buffs out there.
 The five museums feature works from notable artists and treasures that date back to the time of Byzantium and Ancient Egypt.

 According to John Strang, a Scottish historian, it would take several days in order to see all of the artistic treasures on display at the five museums on this island.
 But when Strang made this pronouncement, there was only one museum on the island – Museum of the Ancient World.
-Over the years four new museums were built and they each had their own treasures to offer, giving more cultural significant to this island, which eventually earned the attention from UNESCO.
+Over the years four new museums were built and they each had their own treasures to offer, giving more culturally significant to this island, which eventually earned the attention of UNESCO.

 Below are the museums that make up the museum complex in Berlin:

 The Altes Museum (Old Museum): This museum was built and completed in 1830.
 It was built from the orders of Karl Friedrich Schinkel.